Parallels suggested between the lives of Jesus & Horus

 characteristics, and teachings shared by Horus and Yeshua of Nazareth (Jesus

 Christ).
-Horus was considered a god in ancient Egypt.
-Jesus was considered:
+Horus was considered a god in ancient Egypt, a manifestation or aspect of their supreme God Ra.

 If these points of similarity were between Horus and any other historical